kaihuchen/AutonomousBackseatDriver/README.md

 ## Test Cases

-Following is a list of test cases, collected here to achieve the following:
+Following is a list of test cases, with the following tests parameters:

 * At this point we conduct the tests against GPT-4V.
 Later we may also test it with Google Gemini.
 All models tested are as-is without any fine-tuning.
 * We use Autonomous Car as our test scenario.
-If successful, then it indicates that testing with other types of autonoumous vehicles such as drones or mobile robots might be worthwhile.
+If successful, then it indicates that applying this approach to other types of autonoumous vehicles such as drones or mobile robots are also worthwhile.
-* Each test case is designed as an outlier case to probe the target model's commonsense ability.
-In other words, the target model needs to draw from a wide range of world knowledge in order to reach appropriate response.
-* Model's should explain its response.

 Note that the emphasis in the responses given below are mine.